 One

-The ability to divide the notes and predict where the subdivisions fall is important because it enables the dancer to take advantage of the increased footwork possibilities.
-Feeling rhythm is internal.
-The rhythm must be in your mind before it can happen on your feet.
-Rhythm is the most essential element in music, which can exist without melody, as in the drumbeats of primitive music.
-Dancing is body's response to rhythm.
-We naturally step on the accents of the music.
-Without rhythm there is no dance.
+The ability to divide the notes and predict where the subdivisions fall is important, as it allows dancers to expand their footwork possibilities.
+Feeling rhythm is an internal process.
+The rhythm must exist in mind before it can manifest in movements.
+Rhythm, the most fundamental element of music, can exist even without melody, as seen in the drumbeats of primitive music.
+Dance, at its core, is the body's response to rhythm.
+Naturally, we step to the music's beat because these accents guide and enhance our movements.
+Without rhythm, there can be no dance.

 Two

-For music to be danceable, it must have recognizable, predictable, and followable beats.
-Dance is our body's response to rhythm.
-We feel comfortable with rhythm because it facilitates our movements.
-Our rhythm echoes regular occurrences, biologic clock, heartbeats and muscle memory of rhythmic motion such as walk, etc. Millions of years of human evolution made rhythm aesthetic and musical to our senses, and our body naturally responds to rhythmic sounds.
-Although it is possible that with practice some professional dancers can dance to irregular and unpredictable beats that they memorized, ordinary dancers without special training can't do that.
-DJs must be aware that the music they play at the milongas is for ordinary dancers to dance social tango, not for a few highly trained professionals to show off their skills.
-A DJ needs to keep the majority of dancers in mind and not yield to the pressure of a few individuals.
-(Being a DJ myself I am fully aware of such pressure.)
+For music to be danceable, it must feature recognizable, predictable, and followable beats.
+Dance is the body’s natural response to rhythm.
+We are drawn to rhythm because it facilitates movement, echoing regular occurrences such as our biological clock, heartbeat, or muscle memory of rhythmic actions like walking.
+Millions of years of human evolution have ingrained rhythm as an aesthetic and musical pleasure, making our bodies instinctively responsive to rhythmic sounds.
+While it is possible for highly trained professionals to memorize and dance to irregular or unpredictable beats, ordinary dancers cannot do this.
+DJs must understand that the music they play at milongas is meant for social tango dancing by ordinary dancers, not for a few highly skilled individuals to showcase their abilities.
+A DJ must prioritize the majority of dancers and resist the pressure imposed by a select few.
+(As a DJ myself, I am all too familiar with such pressures.)

 Three

-It needs to be pointed out that the change in modern music is not coincidental.
-We live in a society where rampant liberalism and individualism drive many people to pursue individuality at any cost and profit-driven commercialim constantly pushes for innovation, repackaging, impression, exoticism, eye-catching boldness, etc. in order to increase sales.
-Innovation improves life, but it also causes unintended consequences.
-Every time I bought a smart phone, a smarter one was repackaged the next week.
-In economic terms that is called "creating demands" so consumers would keep throwing away their perfectly functional old phones for new ones, causing tremendous waste, as this documentary discloses.
-People grown up in this culture exhibit a lack of depth and lasting quality.
-They confuse novelty with beauty, focus too much on the flashy form rather than the substance, and constantly seek for changes.
-The following quote from a reader's comment reflects such a mentality.
+The shift in modern music is not coincidental.
+We live in a society where rampant liberalism and individualism drive many to pursue uniqueness at any cost, while profit-driven commercialism relentlessly pushes for innovation, repackaging, novelty, exoticism, and boldness to boost sales.
+While innovation enhances life, it also brings unintended consequences.
+Every time I buy a smartphone, a newer, smarter version is released the following week.
+Economists call this "creating demand," encouraging consumers to discard perfectly functional devices for the latest models, resulting in tremendous waste, as highlighted in this documentary.
+People raised in this culture often lack depth and lasting quality.
+They confuse novelty with beauty, prioritize flashy appearances over substance, and constantly seek change.
+The following reader's comment reflects this mindset:

-I am not getting into why the milonga is not the place for performance (see Social Tango and Performance Tango) and will concentrate on creativity here.
-No doubt, creativity has changed our way of living.
-But, despite its many contributions, we should not forget its drawbacks.
+While I won’t delve into why the milonga is not the place for performance (see Social Tango and Performance Tango), I will focus on creativity here.
+Undoubtedly, creativity has transformed our lives.
+However, despite its many contributions, we must not overlook its drawbacks.
 Human creativity is a double-edged sword.
-It provides us with automobiles, computers, GPS and beautiful, danceable music like classic tango; it also provides us with weapons of mass destruction, narcotics, high-tech crimes and undanceable noises.
-Human creativity can improve life if we use it wisely.
-It can also destroy life if we foolishly think we can do whatever we want just to be novel, and ignore the force beyond human control that produced and conditioned us, whether you call that force the Cosmos, Nature, Law, Tao, or God.
-In fact, human creativity has already caused many problems to our very existence, such as the irreversible damage to our home planet, pollution, climate change, environmental catastrophes, the exhaustion of natural resources, the collapse of the ecosystem, chemical, biological and nuclear threats, the astonishing number of death caused by all kinds of hman inventions including guns, drugs, automobiles, man-made virus and modern warfare, and the polarization and dysfunction of our governments thanks to our very creative politicians, etc.
+It has given us automobiles, computers, GPS, and beautiful, danceable music like classic tango.
+Yet, it has also produced weapons of mass destruction, narcotics, high-tech crimes, and undanceable noise.
+Creativity can improve life when used wisely, but it can also destroy life when pursued recklessly for novelty’s sake, ignoring the forces beyond human control—whether you call them the Cosmos, Nature, Law, Tao, or God.
+Indeed, human creativity has already caused significant harm to our existence: irreversible damage to our planet, pollution, climate change, environmental catastrophes, resource depletion, ecosystem collapse, chemical, biological, and nuclear threats, and countless deaths caused by inventions such as guns, drugs, automobiles, man-made viruses, modern warfare, and the polarization and dysfunction of governments, fueled by our "creative" politicians.

-Dancers don't reject innervation and creativity.
-In fact that is what we do on the dance floor.
-We welcome challenges that can make our dance more interesting.
-But we also desire music that is danceable.
-We want our DJs to put danceability above other concerns in their selection of music and carefully listen to each and every song from beginning to end to make sure it is entirely danceable before playing it at the milonga, and we want them to play for us the average social dancers, not only for few elites or weird dudes.
+Dancers do not reject innovation or creativity—these are integral to what we do on the dance floor.
+We welcome challenges that make our dancing more engaging.
+However, we also desire music that is danceable.
+We expect our DJs to prioritize danceability when selecting music, carefully listening to each song from start to finish to ensure it is entirely danceable before playing it at a milonga.
+We want them to cater to the average social dancer, not just a few elites or eccentric individuals.
 (See My Two Cents on Music Selection.)

 January 3, 2018